Pol Pot: Personal life and characteristics

-Pol Pot had a thirst for power.
-He was introspective, self-effacing, and displayed self-control.
-He was also highly reclusive, obsessed with secrecy, and fearful of the threat of assassination.
+David Chandler characterized Pol Pot as having a thirst for power, being introspective, self-effacing, and displaying self-control.
+He was also described as being highly reclusive, obsessed with secrecy, and fearful of the threat of assassination.
 He was often in control while pretending not to be; Short stated that he "delighted in appearing to be what he was not – a nameless face in the crowd".
 During his political career, he used a wide array of pseudonyms: Pouk, Hay, Pol, 87, Grand-Uncle, Elder Brother, First Brother and in later years he used the pseudonyms 99 and Phem.
 He told a secretary that "the more often you change your name the better.
 It confuses the enemy".
 In later life he concealed and falsified many details of his life.
-He never explained why he chose the pseudonym "Pol Pot".
+He never explained why he chose the pseudonym "Pol Pot", although in 1997, William T. Vollmann stated that it was derived from the French phrase "politique potentiel".

 According to the official biography of Pol Pot published in September 1978 by the Department of Press and Information Ministry of Foreign Affairs of Democratic Kampuchea, Pol Pot liked to live and work in the calm, he had "a large spirit of union", he showed "revolutionary optimism" and he was "deeply and firmly confident in the people, the masses, especially in the poor peasants".
 Pol Pot displayed what Chandler called a "genteel charisma", and what Short described as a "magnetic personality".
 As a child, his brother characterized him as having been sweet tempered and equable, while fellow school pupils recalled that Pol Pot was mediocre but pleasant.
 As a teacher, he was characterized by his pupils as having been calm, honest and persuasive, having an "evident good nature and an attractive personality".
 Chandler noted that he had the "common touch" when interacting with people; according to Short, Pol Pot's varied and eclectic upbringing meant that he was "able to communicate naturally with people of all sorts and conditions, establishing an instinctive rapport that invariably made them want to like him".
 Many observers commented on his distinctive smile.
 When speaking to audiences he usually carried a fan, which in Cambodian culture was traditionally associated with monkhood.

 Pol Pot was softly spoken.
 During speeches he was serene and calm, even in the midst of using violent rhetoric.
 Chandler noted that when meeting with people, Pol Pot displayed an "apparent warmth" and was known for his "slowly uttered words".
 Kong Duong, who worked with Pol Pot in the 1980s, said that he was "very likeable, a really nice person.
 He was friendly, and everything he said seemed very sensible.
 He would never blame you or scold you to your face."